Scholarly Support Fund (SSF) FAQ & GUIDELINES

 2.1 When does the application open?

-Applications will be open for one week starting Monday, November 9 (8 am) and closing on Friday, November 13 (11:59 pm).
-We will be accepting applications for incurred expenses made starting from April 16th, 2020; and for anticipated expenses for which you can provide receipts within the established timeline (see below).
-After the application period is closed, applicants will receive an email confirming the receipt of their application.
+Applications will be open for one week starting Thursday, February 11 (8 am) and closing on Friday, February 12 (11:59 pm).
+We will be accepting applications for incurred expenses made starting from December 1; and for anticipated expenses for which you can provide receipts within the established timeline (see below).

 2.2 What are the eligible expenses?